Website SEO Basics - How to Optimize your Content

 Use customized permalinks

 WordPress offers a few options when it comes to how your permalinks get generated.
 Go under Settings > Permalinks and set how you want URLs to include details like your post name.
 Customizing the URLs in this way (using your post name) makes your URLs more searchable.
-If you want to completely customize them, you can choose that option as well.
+If you want to customize them completely, you can choose that option as well.
 Warning: if you have existing pages that are already getting traffic, changing those URLs now can affect your SEO ranking.

 Create strategic internal linking